 |Semester||My Average||University Average||# of Respondents|

-In eleven years of teaching, I've taught upwards of 75 sections of writing-intensive courses.
+In twelve years of teaching, I've taught upwards of 75 sections of writing-intensive courses.
 I've taught at public and private universities; at research- and teaching-focused schools; in onsite, online, and hybrid modalities; using Blackboard, Moodle, Brightspace, Desire2Learn, a hand-built website, and Canvas; at a Hispanic-Serving Institution and a religiously affiliated school, and to students of all conceivable backgrounds.

 Here is a snapshot of my experience: